 I'm not really the biggest Anh Hung Tran fan, but I do follow his work from a distance.
-While not truly spectacular, I appreciated the soft-natured atmosphere of Mua He Chieu Thang Dung, Xich Lo on the other hand was somewhat of a disappointment.
+While not truly spectacular, I appreciated the soft-natured atmosphere of Vertical Ray of the Sun, Cyclo on the other hand was somewhat of a disappointment.
 But when I heard Tran was going to adapt a book of Murakami, I was pretty excited to see how he would blend his Vietnamese roots with the Japanese setting.
-The result is nothing short of amazing.
+Norwegian Wood [Noruwei no Mori] is nothing short of amazing.

 Toru also meets up with Midori, a young, somewhat extravagant girl who flirts with him even though she's in a relationship herself.
 Toru is torn between these two women, unable to balance his feelings of romance and responsibility.
 Student protests from the background of Toru's emotional struggle, though they appear mostly during the beginning of the film, around halfway through Tran keeps a very rigid focus on his main characters and he doesn't let go until the very end of the film.

 Norwegian Wood is the first Tran film I truly loved.
-It's beautifully shot, wonderfully scored and aptly acted.
-It scores well in just about every department, showcasing the progress Tran has made as a director.
-With this in mind I'm really looking forward to Tran's next film and I'll probably catch up with his previous film I Come With The Rain too.
-Norwegian Wood is perfect material for fans of Japanese drama films who are looking for a different spin on the genre, it's very Japanese but clearly made by a non-Japanese director.
-This often results in an uneasy mix of two very different worlds, but in this case it works out extremely well.
+It's beautifully shot, wonderfully scored, and sporting some great performances.
+It ranks well in just about every department, aptly showcasing the progress Tran has made as a director.
+With this in mind, I'm really looking forward to Tran's next film and I'll probably catch up with his previous film I Come With The Rain too.
+Norwegian Wood is the perfect material for fans of Japanese drama films who are looking for a different spin on the genre, it's very Japanese but clearly made by a non-Japanese director.
+This often results in an uneasy mix of two very different worlds, but in this case, it works out extremely well.